themadweaz/free-tier-abuse-public/README.md

 Hot reloading, Typescript and layers make for a fast dev experience.
 Lots of custom dockerized SAM nonsense.

 ![lighthouse!](screenshots/lighthouse.png)
+*Note -- its only 99% there because im too lazy to turn off my browser plugins, and they make it not 100.
+It actually is 100%.

 Just a bunch of over-engineered slop!
 But it doesnt cost a fortune!